 - Chick Heating Plates max out at 125 degrees F. Sweeter Heaters max out at 185 degrees F.

-- Chick Heating Plates have an adjustable stand and don't require being hung or mounted.
+- Chick Heating Plates have an adjustable stand and don't require hanging or mounting.

-- The largest Chick Heating Plate can accommodate 40 chicks, but doesn't have enough space underneath to accommodate grown chickens (using it in their coop for winter, for instance), whereas the largest Sweeter Heater can accommodate 100 chicks and grown chickens of all heights.
+- The largest Chick Heating Plate can accommodate 40 chicks but doesn't have enough space underneath to accommodate grown chickens (using it in their coop for winter, for instance).
+In contrast, the largest, Sweeter Heater can accommodate 100 chicks and grown chickens of all heights.

 We recommend the Sweeter Heater overhead mount if you're brooding your chicks in a colder place: porch, garage, barn, basement, or an outdoor structure where 110 degrees won't be enough.
 If, on the other hand, you only plan to use your Sweeter Heater in a coop during the bitter winter, you might consider the side-mount option as it doesn't require hanging.
-Keep in mind that it'll need to be mounted relatively close to where your flock roosts in order to be of benefit to them, as even the largest size won't appreciably increase the ambient temperature of a very large volume of air (a large shed, say).
-The Sweeter Heater comes with chains and three "S" hooks but does not include mounting hardware for the overhead mount unit.
+Keep in mind that it'll need to be mounted relatively close to where your flock roosts to benefit them, as even the largest size won't appreciably increase the ambient temperature of a very large volume of air (a large shed, say).

 The Chick Heating Plates, by contrast, are awesome for folks who don't have a good place to hang their heater, who plan to brood fewer than 40 chicks inside their house, and who don't intend to use them to heat coops.